yul154/Summary-and-Interviews/REST web service.md

 5. Layered System

+## 	What is query parameters
+* You can use query parameters to control what data is returned in endpoint responses.

 ## @pathvariable and @requestparam
 1. @RequestParam used for accessing the values of the query parameters , @PathVariable used for accessing the values from the URI template.